 We found Paraguay a safe place to travel and camp.
 On a couple of occasions we camped along the side of the road, asking for permission at a petrol station or a parking lot of a restaurant.
 Camping in National Park Cerro Corá, in the north, as quite beautiful except for the day it rained, and a good place to spend the night before (and after, for that matter) crossing the border with Brazil.

 Having said that, camping in the streets of Asunción was discouraged.
 Not just by other travelers, also by locals, including the police.
 During both visits we were directed to the Botanical Gardens to camp free of charge, which was a perfect solution.

-GPS Waypoints of Campgrounds & Free Camping Sites in Paraguay
+GPS Waypoints of Campgrounds & Overland Campspots in Paraguay

 Let there be no misunderstanding: no, you don’t have to go to these places.
 No, these are not by definition the best spots.
 After having traveled in South America for so long we realize that it’s no problem here to find your own beautiful spots for camping.
 We decided to continue the page anyway, for travelers who would like some tips about camping spots which we enjoyed or found practical.
 Please note that this is always our personal experience.